Login

 Sarah Prior is Headteacher governor and as such attends all governor meetings.

-Lauren Bennet is staff Governor and attends Full Governing Body meetings and Curriculum & Pupil Welfare meetings.
+Kathy Rudiger is staff Governor and attends Full Governing Body meetings and Curriculum & Pupil Welfare meetings.

 Rev Jacqueline Dove